smarabattula/auto_anki/README.md

 ## Why should you use Auto Anki?

 - Personalised Revision Buddy “Auto Anki”.
-- It breaks down the leecture pdf into questions and answers.
+- It breaks down the lecture pdf into questions and answers.
 - Creates Flashcards for easy memorisation.
 - It will save time which eventually will provide you with extra time to revise.